clear-code/xmlua/docs/reference/savable.md

 -- <body>World</body>
 ```

-You can serialize a node set as HTML.
+You can serialize a node set.

 ```lua
 local xmlua = require("xmlua")